 Today, even with no “impairment,” you can still receive severe punishment if tested at 0.08 alcohol level or above.

 Consequences include administrative revocation of your driver’s license, as well as a criminal DUI charge.
-The criminal charge can be a misdemeanor, gross, or felony.
-These are serious cases.
+And the criminal charge can be a misdemeanor, gross, or felony.
+So these are serious cases.
 You’ll need the best driving attorney to help you avoid severe consequences.
 Find out more on our DUI page:

-Is there a difference between reckless and careless driving?
+Is there a difference between reckless and careless?
 Very little.
 The good news is it’s not an alcohol-related offense.
 But for a person with an alcohol-related license revocation, that won’t matter unless they fight and win that too.

 For people charged with a Careless only, it pays to keep it off the driver’s license record.
 It’s a misdemeanor crime.
 So it’s good to prevent getting a criminal record as well.
 You’ll need help from a good driving attorney.
 Find out more on our page: